Rules Governing all RILSA Events

 7. Hair: All players that have long hair must wear their hair up or in a ponytail at these events.

 8. Smart trousers, shirt or blouse, waistcoat, smart/elegant footwear (bow ties are preferable, but not compulsory).
 Waistcoats must be buttoned whilst in the playing arena.
-Members will be allowed to wear an Association approved Polo shirt for the earlier stages of a tournament but from the semi-finals on the formal dress code will apply, waistcoat, shirt/blouse, trousers or slacks with comfortable shoes.
+Members will be allowed to wear an Organisation approved Polo shirt for the earlier stages of a tournament but from the semi-finals on the formal dress code will apply, waistcoat, shirt/blouse, trousers or slacks with comfortable shoes.

 9. Hair should be clean and presentable; make up may be worn, but should not be excessive